seo2730/renew_turtlebot3/README.md

       }
     }

-The location motor code in loop
+The location of motor code in loop

     if ((t-tTime[0]) >= (1000 / CONTROL_MOTOR_SPEED_FREQUENCY))
     {